An operator algebraic approach to symmetry defects and fractionalization: G -Defect Representations

-\begin{proof} The category $\GSec(\Lambda)_e$ is equivalent to the category of superselection sectors localized in $\Lambda$ by Lemma \ref{lem:GDefectsRelationToAnyons} and the fact that $\pi_0 \in \GSec(\Lambda)_e$.
-Furthermore, the tensor product and braiding that we defined on $\GSec(\Lambda)_e$ is precisely the one defined in \cite{MR2804555}.
+\begin{proof} The category $\GSec_1$ is equivalent to the category of anyon representations with respect to $\pi_0$ by Lemma \ref{lem:GDefectsRelationToAnyons} and the fact that $\pi_0 \in \GSec_1$.
+Furthermore when $g=1$, the tensor product reduces to the one defined in \cite{MR4362722}.
+The braiding reduces to the \emph{reverse} braiding of the one defined in \cite{MR4362722}.
 The result follows. \end{proof}